I devote this section to the magical and mysterious items I might encounter in my studies.

 Vibrate (vector, entity/vector, number →)

 Causes a visible pulse of vibration from a vector to an entity or vector over a number of seconds.
-Costs about a sixteenth of one Amethyst Dust.
+Costs a negligible amount of media.

 The effect, while resembling the pulses produced by Sculk Sensors, is entirely distinct.
 It is a purely visual effect.